Alanon202/elia/README.md

 # the system prompt on launch
 system_prompt = "You are a helpful assistant who talks like a pirate."

-# choose from "nebula", "cobalt", "twilight", "hacker", "alpine", "galaxy", "nautilus", "monokai", "textual"
+# choose from "nebula", "cobalt", "twilight", "hacker", "alpine", "galaxy", "nautilus", "monokai", "textual", "dracula", "gruvbox"
 theme = "galaxy"

 # change the syntax highlighting theme of code in messages